How to take an Actual Beach Vacation with Kids: Nayarit, Mexico

 THE KIDS CLUB

 This was our first experience with any kids club where we could drop off.
 The Grand Velas Nayarit kids club is outside right next to the pool in a shaded palapa area.
 They had tables set up and did different activities every hour.
 Our daughter would pop in for cupcake making or necklace crafts and then pop back out to our lounge chairs throughout the day.
+She loves to make some arts and crafts in here free time.
+Check out some glues for school projects here if you need one for your kids.
 It was very easy and they made her very comfortable.
 There were usually only a few other kids if any, so she had a lot of attention from the two women that led the kids club.
 They were very sweet and Aurora even enjoyed learning a little Spanish from them!

 Grand Velas Nayarit Kids Club